LORD BYRON

 An imposing convocation of ladies arranged in a circle, sitting on straight-backed wooden chairs

-LC: Lord Byron - and Hobhouse - welcome to our Coterie - we seldom have male guests - Lord Charlemont cannot bear to be away from his stamps in HM's Excise office - we must rely on Mr. Sotheby you know - he is a bustling little bumbling blue-bottle isn't he?
+LC: Lord Byron - and Hobhouse - welcome to our Coterie - we seldom have male guests - Lord Charlemont cannot bear to be away from his stamps in HM's Excise office - we must rely on Mr. Sotheby you know (whispers) a bustling little bumbling blue-bottle isn't he?

-H and B continue in their awe of Lady C
+H and B continue in their silent awe of Lady C

-LC: ah - but - naturallment - a notable oracle of Littérateur
+LC(doing her best): Ah! - but - naturallment at the same time - a notable oracle of Littérateur

 GB: 'Twould seem our guests are somewhat overawed by your company my dear Lady - why they are quite lost for words!